 Not only was Assyria a great military power but their economy was world leading as well.
 Along with their pride and hope in their military was their pride in their financial strength.
 This is also how it is going to be in the last days as financial, military/political, and religious systems are going to be combined to worship the beast of Revelation (see Revelation 13).

-Your guards are like locusts, your officials like swarms of locusts that settle in the walls on a cold day - but when the sun appears they fly away, and no one knows where.
-O king of Assyria, your shepherds slumber; your nobles lie down to rest.
-Your people are scattered on the mountains with no one to gather them.
+Your guards are like grasshoppers, your marshals like swarms of locusts, which settle on the walls on a cold day, but when the sun rises they fly away; they vanish to no one knows where.
+Your shepherds are slumbering, king of Ashur.
+Your leaders are asleep.
+Your people are scattered all over the mountains, with no one to round them up.

 This passage speaks of the fact that their leaders were cowards.
 When things got tough, they ran off to hide and look after themselves leaving the people to fend for themselves.
 This passage also tells us what will happen if we put our hope and trust in our leaders whether they are political, military, or even religious.
 Our only hope is found in the Good Shepherd that is Jesus Christ.

-Nothing can heal your wound; your injury is fatal.
-Everyone who hears the news about you claps his hands at your fall, for who has not felt your endless cruelty?
+Your wound cannot be healed.
+Your injury is fatal.
+Everyone hearing the news about you claps his hands in joy over you.
+For who has not been overwhelmed by your relentless cruelty?

 The judgment is final and with good reason.
 The people rejoice at God's judgment of the wicked and this is a picture of the rejoicing of the saints in the last days.